 - Department Required Courses: PSYC 101, PSYC 121, PSYC 232, PSYC 280, PSYC 286, PSYC 305, PSYC 325, PSYC 326, PSYC 344, PSYC 360, PSYC 420, PSYC 441, PSYC 462, PSYC 495, BIOL 122

 - Psychology Content-Specific Electives (15 credit hours from): PSYC 321, PSYC 339, PSYC 345, PSYC 350, PSYC 355, PSYC 385, PSYC 406, PSYC 412, PSYC 465, PSYC 496

 - Cognitive Neuroscience Concentration Courses: PSYC 350, PSYC 326/345, PSYC 462, PSYC 465, PSYC 496, PHIL 300, MATH 302

 Applicants must meet University of Saint Francis admission requirements.

 Students must maintain a minimum GPA of 2.0 or above.

-Graduation requirements for the Psychology program include the successful completion of program requirements with a minimum of 120 credit hours, including the completion of PSYC 495 Contextual Dimensions of Professional Psychology capstone course.
+Graduation requirements for the Bachelor of Arts in Psychology program include the successful completion of program requirements with a minimum of 120 credit hours, including the completion of PSYC 495 Psychology Capstone Seminar course.